omundy/dig245-usability-test/README.md

 ## Part III: Compile data

-In your group, compile all information you collected into a single report (like in a shared Google Doc).
-Include:
+In your group, compile all information you collected into a single report (like in a shared Google Doc). `15 min` Include:

 1. Your name(s), a link to and screenshot of website chosen for analysis
 1. List the 5 tasks you gave the user and include the data and a discussion of the result of each.
 Was the user successful in completing the task?
 Why or why not?